The Issue: Arts and Health

 An investment in the arts in health is an investment in America’s health.

-- Find more details in the Arts in Health Issue Brief (pdf, 206 KB) in the 2016 Congressional Arts Handbook.
+- Find more details in the Arts in Health Issue Brief (pdf) in the 2017 Congressional Arts Handbook.

 - Check out the National Endowment for the Arts’ Interagency Task Force on the Arts and Human Development.